Budique/covertovert/code/README.md

         XORs the result with the key for added security.

 The decrypt function reverses these operations to retrieve the original 2-bit chunk.
+After each encrpytion and decrpytion, rule is incremented by the specified increment value and then taken module 16.
 Sending Mechanism

     A random binary message is generated using the generate_random_binary_message_with_logging() function.
     The message is divided into 2-bit chunks.
     Each chunk is encrypted and assigned to the DNS Opcode field.
+    The rule is incremented by the specified increment value and then taken modulo 16.
     DNS query packets (using the scapy library) are sent to a target receiver on port 53.

 Receiving Mechanism

     The program sniffs DNS packets on port 53.
     For each packet, the Opcode field is decrypted to extract the 2-bit chunks.
+    The rule is incremented by the specified increment value and then taken modulo 16.
     The chunks are concatenated into an 8-bit byte stream.
     Each byte is converted into an ASCII character.
     The process continues until the end-of-message marker (".") is received.